 Of Simon de Montfort, Winston Churchill writes: “The enthusiasm of the revolution -for it was nothing less- had not been satisfied by a baronial victory.
 Ideas were afoot which would not readily be put to sleep.
 It is the merit of Simon de Montfort that he did not rest content with a victory by the barons over the Crown” (115).

-However, before Simon de Montfort’s revolution was complete, Henry III’s son Edward escaped from captivity and raised an army and he defeated de Montfort in battle at Evesham.
+However, before Simon de Montfort’s revolution was complete, Henry III’s son Edward escaped from captivity and raised an army.
+He defeated de Montfort at the Battle of Evesham.
 Simon de Montfort was killed in the battle and in the 1960s a monument was erected to him at the Evesham Abbey.
 Even in the 13th century, an age devoid of contemporary democratic sentiments, de Montfort was considered a hero.
 Devotees of the new idea of a Parliamentary Republic honored de Montfort as a martyr (not unlike Thomas Becket) but royalists were furious with him.
 They gruesomely dismembered his corpse at his burial site -an act not soon forgotten.

 The civil war lingered on until 1267 when the monarchy was restored, and the magnificence of Westminster Abbey was finally consecrated in 1267.
-It was the greatest achievement of Henry III’s reign, however the newly re-engaged monarchy would be left to his son, Lord Edward, to govern the rebellious barons and the unruly bishops.
+It was the greatest achievement of Henry III’s reign, however the newly re-engaged monarchy would be left to his son, Lord Edward (the future King Edward I), to govern the rebellious barons and the unruly bishops.

 Winston Churchill writes: “More than half a century before at the age of nine, he had succeeded to the troubled inheritance of his father in the midst of civil war.
 At times it seemed as if he would also die in the midst of civil war.
 At last however the storms were over: he could turn back to the things of beauty that so interested him far more than political struggles.
 The new Abbey of Westminster, a masterpiece of Gothic architecture, was now dedicated; its consecration had long been the dearest object of King Henry III’s life.
 And here in the last weeks of 1272 he was buried” (119).

-For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, and Chronica Majora by Matthew Paris (13th century).
+For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Peter Ackroyd’s Foundation: The History of England From Its Earliest Beginnings To The Tudors, and Chronica Majora by Matthew Paris (13th century).